• Skip to primary navigation

 Easy Jobs for Stay-at-home Dads

-Simple jobs can often mean below-average pay, but they offer the flexibility you need to take care of young ones.
+The best jobs for stay-at-home dads are those that offer flexibility so that fathers have the time to actively do their parenting responsibilities.
+Although some of these simple jobs have below-average pay, they offer the flexibility you need to take care of your family.
 These easy jobs are the ones you can do on the side when you have extra time in the day or week.
-Although these are just side gigs, they can still give a good boost to your family income.
+Although these are just side gigs, they can still give a good boost to your family’s income.

 You’d be surprised how many homeowners are on Craiglist looking for someone to mow their lawns, trim the hedges, and pull out the weeds that are taking over their beloved flower beds.
 Whether they’re busy at work or have bad backs that prevent them from doing physical tasks, they’d be glad to hire a helping hand.